jwdink/ETML/README.md

 - [ ] Doc-style commenting for all functions
 - [ ] More transparent syntax for check_keypress key summary
+- [ ] Finish this readme
-- [ ] More flexible support for cell arrays of stim-names in stim_config.txt
+- [x] More flexible support for cell arrays of stim-names in stim_config.txt
-- [ ] Support for any before/after stim (not just text)
+- [x] Support for any before/after stim (not just text)